-Where the individual investor has no current year capital losses or unapplied prior year net capital losses, this figure can be used directly to complete A item 18.
-If the investor has current year capital losses or unapplied prior year net capital losses that can be applied against their share of these capital gains, they would need to refer to the Guide to capital gains tax 2021 or Personal investors guide to capital gains tax 2021 (NAT 4152).
+Where the individual investor has no 2022-23 capital losses or unapplied prior year net capital losses, this figure can be used directly to complete item 18A.

+If the investor has 2022-23 capital losses or unapplied prior year net capital losses that can be applied against their share of these capital gains, they refer to the Guide to capital gains tax 2023 or Personal investors guide to capital gains tax 2023 (NAT 4152).